adaltas/node-masson/core/sssd.coffee.md

 *   `sssd.merge`
     Merge the configuration with the one already present on the server, default to false.
-*   `sssd.force_check`
-    Force check commands to be executed on each run, default to false
 *   `sssd.config`
 *   `sssd.certificates`
 *   `sssd.services` (array|string)